gnosisguild/zodiac-module-reality/docs/setup_guide.md

 );
 ```

-There are different services available for this.
-E.g. the [OpenZepplin Defender Sentinel](https://docs.openzeppelin.com/defender/sentinel).
+There are different services available for this such as the [OpenZepplin Defender Sentinel](https://docs.openzeppelin.com/defender/sentinel).